stockmind/gpd-pocket-ubuntu-respin/README.md

 # Troubleshooting

+## Blank screen on Live USB boot and white power led on

+Press power button to let usual desktop loading and look at issue below.

+## Sleep on plug of charger

+Some sort of Unity daemon or watcher seems to read bad values from battery or charge and put system on sleep when charger is plugged in.
+This seems to happen also on boot of Live USB.
+Press any key or power button to wake.
+It only happens on Unity as far as i know.

 ## Screen keep spamming errors regarding squashfs after power button press or close/open lid

 Try to burn image on smaller usb device or try another one.